 Increases in the spread of invasive plant species that are less palatable to livestock are a continuing management challenge.
-The Food and Agriculture Code (FAC) mandates that the CDFA consult with the RMAC in regard to their Noxious Weeds Program.
+The Food and Agriculture Code (FAC) mandates that the CDFA consult with the RMAC on their Noxious Weeds Program.
 CDFA is charged with managing funds received for the Noxious Weed Management Account, and in Article 1.7.
 Noxious Weeds Management of the Food and Agriculture Code (FAC), § 7271(c)(2)(A), states “Twenty percent shall be made available toward research on the biology, ecology, or management of noxious and invasive weeds; the mapping, risk assessment, and prioritization of weeds; the prevention of weed introduction and spread; and education and outreach activities.
 These moneys shall be made available to qualified applicants through a grant program administered by the department.
 Proposals shall be evaluated in consultation with the Range Management Advisory Committee, established pursuant to Section 741 of the Public Resources Code, with an emphasis placed on funding of needs-based, applied, and practical research.”
 In addition, FAC § 7273(a), states that the CDFA “… shall designate and provide staff support to an oversight committee to monitor this article and shall consider input from weed management areas, county agricultural commissioners, and the Range Management Advisory Committee.”

 The Noxious Weed Program at CDFA has a history of dormancy and revival, although no current funding or program efforts appear to be underway specific to this program.
-One-time funding of $10 million was made allocated to the Noxious Weed Grant Program account, and funding of $2.4 million was made available in FY 2022/23.
+One-time funding of $10 million was allocated to the Noxious Weed Grant Program account, and funding of $2.4 million was made available in FY 2022/23.
 Fifty-two counties were awarded funding for the survey and/or control of Noxious Weeds defined within the California Code of Regulation 4500 list and or weeds identified by CDFA as being A, B, or Q rated weeds in that county.
 Projects are slated to run from July 1, 2023 to June 30, 2025.
 The involvement of the RMAC was not requested in the review of applications for the 2023 Noxious Weed Program.
 A new Senior Environmental Scientist was hired to manage the program in 2024, and the RMAC will work to engage with new personnel to investigate potential opportunities and synergies to bolster noxious weeds management, education, and outreach in 2024.
 Program goals are highly synergistic with the current needs and priorities of RMAC stakeholders and partners, and include increasing the profitability of cropland and rangeland, reducing the fire hazard and fire control costs in the state, protecting the biodiversity of native ecosystems, and increasing water supply and flow.
 As the CDFA and RMAC have a statutory nexus to address noxious weeds, the RMAC also incorporated new objectives into the 2024 Annual Priorities based on input received from the CDFA.